 Max's research interest's look's at a children's experience within gender creative parenting, as they are the most critical aspect of this parenting.
 In short, gender creative parenting is a new phenomenon where parents do not assign a gender at birth, use they/them pronouns and create an environment away from gender socialisation as much as possible for their children.
 Reestablishing contemporary theoretical research within the debate of discourse and gender, setting a new position within the 20th century, which is sure to extend far into the future.

-Master, University of Wales Trinity Saint David
+Master, Equity and Diversity in Society, University of Wales Trinity Saint David

 10 Oct 2018 → 10 Jul 2020